fusaty/freax/Documentation/filesystems/erofs.rst

 Chunk-based files
 -----------------
-In order to support chunk-based data deduplication, a new inode data layout has been supported since Linux v5.15: Files are split in equal-sized data chunks with ``extents`` area of the inode metadata indicating how to get the chunk
+In order to support chunk-based data deduplication, a new inode data layout has been supported since freax v5.15: Files are split in equal-sized data chunks with ``extents`` area of the inode metadata indicating how to get the chunk
 data: these can be simply as a 4-byte block address array or in the 8-byte chunk index form (see struct erofs_inode_chunk_index in erofs_fs.h for more